ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 </user_directories>
 ```

-You can also define sections memory `memory` — means storing information only in memory, without writing to disk, and `ldap` — means storing information on an LDAP server.
+You can also define sections `memory` — means storing information only in memory, without writing to disk, and `ldap` — means storing information on an LDAP server.

 To add an LDAP server as a remote user directory of users that are not defined locally, define a single `ldap` section with a following parameters:
 -   `server` — one of LDAP server names defined in `ldap_servers` config section.
 This parameter is mandatory and cannot be empty.